And because I doubted of such manner of questions, I asked [him] whether he would go to Jerusalem, and there be judged of these matters.

 Who gave himself for our sins, that he might deliver us from this present evil world, according to the will of God and our Father:

-of having been now
+of having commenced

 Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverance and supplication for all saints;